-Prior to my current position as an Associate Professor of Aviation Management at FIT, I was a Professor of Aviation Management and Chair of the Department of Aviation at the University of Central Missouri for 7 years, before stepping down in August of 2012.
-Prior to this, I was an Assistant Professor of Aviation at Florida Memorial University in Miami, Florida and Deputy Director of Aviation for the Fort Lauderdale Hollywood International Airport.
-I joined the Broward County Aviation Department (BCAD) in 1998, overseeing the operations, maintenance, and planning and development sections of BCAD.
-I have 29 years of airport management experience including the Director of Aviation for the El Paso International Airport, Texas; Manager of the Operations Division, Washington National Airport, Washington, DC; Director of the Eastern Iowa Regional Airport, Cedar Rapids, Iowa; and Manager of Smith-Reynolds Airport, Winston-Salem, Nc.
+Prior to his current position as an Associate Professor of Airport Management at FIT, Dr. Rankin was a Professor of Aviation Management and Chair of the Department of Aviation at the University of Central Missouri for 7 years.
+Prior to this, he was an Assistant Professor of Aviation at Florida Memorial University in Miami, Florida and Deputy Director of Aviation at the Fort Lauderdale Hollywood International Airport.
+He joined the Broward County Aviation Department (BCAD) in 1998, overseeing airport operations, maintenance, planning and development sections of BCAD.
+He has 29 years of airport management experience including the Director of Aviation at the El Paso International Airport, Texas; Manager of the Operations Division, Washington National Airport, Washington, DC; Director of the Eastern Iowa Regional Airport, Cedar Rapids, Iowa; and Manager of Smith-Reynolds Airport, Winston-Salem, Nc.

 Ph.D.
 Northcentral University, Core studies in Business Administration with a specialization in Aviation/Aerospace Management.